 The TBH Board is responsible for providing overall agency leadership and direction.
-We are a group of eight Taos residents who see this work as a privilege to serve our community.
+We are a group of eleven

-Mary McPhail Gray, Ph.D, TBH Board Chair
+Mary McPhail Gray, Ph.D, Chair

-Mary McPhail Gray is the Chair of the TBH Board and has been a board member for five years.
+Mary McPhail Gray is the Chair of the TBH Board and has been a board member since 2005.
 She has been visiting Taos since 1987 until she could afford to move here full time in 2012.
 Mary has had a 40-year career in human services; the Peace Corps; cooperative extension, Head Start, community mental health, and as a faculty member and administrator in higher education and the federal government.
 She has a strong commitment to interfaith/intercultural work.
 Her doctorate is from Michigan State University in family systems and special education, and she is delighted to be working again at a level where the real work happens.
 Mary is an avid golfer, dancer, opera lover, and cello player.
 Her daughter and family live in New York City, and her son and family are in Austin, Texas.